CSFM93/sheet2nft/README.md

 - Client;
 - Smart contracts.

-**Server**
+### Server
-This directory contains the code of the Express application responsible for retrieving the data from a Google Sheet and turn it to NFT assets.
+This directory contains the code of the Express application responsible for retrieving the data from a Google Sheet and turning it to NFT assets.
 This application will upload the images to IPFS, generate and upload the metadata to IPFS, generate an ERC-1155 contract, insert the metadata URI and upload it to IPFS.

-**Client**
+### Client
-This directory the code of the Sheet2NFT frontend application.
-It is a Vue app the uses Moralis,Chainlink, and Web3.Storage.
+This directory contains the code of the Sheet2NFT frontend application.
+It is a Vue app the uses Moralis, Chainlink, and Web3.Storage.

-**Smart contracts**
+### Smart contracts
 This directory contains the following solidity files:
 - `sheet2NFT.sol` : this is the smart contract file that uses Chainlink to send an HTTP GET request containing the `sheetId` and `projectId` to the server.
 The hash of the contract deployed to the Kovan network is `0x3f8FfF4EC4a949A72B29c4Df6385d4e9F443BF61`
 - `MyNFT.sol` : this is the sample file that was used to generate an ERC-1155 contract for the user when he converts the data in a Sheet to NFT assets.